 The maximum value of an ARC-NL Research Grant is $25,000.

 - Expenditures considered as overhead, including space rental, renovation or construction, purchase of laboratory furniture or other permanent equipment normally supplied by the institution

 - Costs of entertainment or hospitality except where necessary for recruiting study participants

 - Academic fees for research trainees

-- You must attach electronic (PDF) versions of:
+You must also attach electronic (PDF) versions of:

-- your research proposal (1500 words maximum excluding references and a maximum of two figures)
+- Research grant proposal excluding references and a maximum of two figures (2000 words maximum)

 - CVs for Principal Applicant and all Co–Applicants

 - Completed ARC-NL Research Member application (Principal Applicant and all Co-Applicants if not already a Member)

 - You may include letters of support from partners and/or aging-related organizations